osuka/dognews-react-native/README.md

 I recommend [jEnv](http://www.jenv.be/) to setup java if you'll have multiple versions.
 If not, just make sure to have java 1.8+ installed.

-Note that react native requires (at the time of writing) java 1.8, which is very annoying if you are a developer.
+* Confirmed to work under linux with openjdk 11.

+> Note that react native used to require specifically java 1.8.x, which was very annoying if you are a developer.
+If there's issues with java you can always try with that.
 On Mac OS X you can get it by installing the [brew](https://brew.sh/) package manager and running `brew cask install adoptopenjdk8`

 #### Android SDK